ahonor/rerun-module-xml/README.md

 Available commands in module, "waitfor":
 ping: "wait for ping response from host"
     --host <"">: "seconds between checks"
    [ --interval <30>]: "the host to reach"
-seconds: "wait for specified seconds"
-   [ --interval <30>]: "the host to reach"
 ```
 Run the command